A FRAMEWORK FOR MEASUREMENT PROGRAMS

 PROCESS behavior depends on ACTION

-The PROCESS transforms needs into tangible deliverables.
-In considering the process performance, several factors are of importance: The main point to remember is that process is fundamental.
+The main point to remember is that process is fundamental.
 Without a clear understanding of what PROCESS is being defined, we can't define Deliverables.
 If we can't define Deliverables we can't rationally discuss Value with the customer or any other part of the model.

 MEASUREMENT depends on Process Internals, Entry and Exit Criteria, and Value